saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 My style of hacking is a bit feature-oriented, if I see something interesting or several moving parts working based on a particular functionality, I'm investing my time there.
 This time I was facing a web application that handles different documents like pictures, .xls and PDF files...
 Whenever I see some things going on with PDF files I'm definitely taking a look at it.

 There was an upload feature that allowed certain file types: png, jpg, xls, pdf, zip and some others.
 Uploading images seemed totally fine, clicking on its settings did not show anything interesting either.
 Then I selected two images and clicked the same settings button (hamburger icon), suddenly a new option showed up: "Merge files".
 This option combined the two images and embedded them into a single PDF file...

 Can you smell that right?

 <img src="/fish.gif" alt="kiss gif" width="800" height="300" />

-Like I said, images being converted to PDF files seemed pretty interesting to me, especially by taking a look at it and seeing the names of the two images inside the resulting file.
+Like I said, images being converted to PDF files looked pretty interesting to me, especially by taking a look at it and seeing the names of the two images inside the resulting file.

 At this point HTMLi to SSRF came to my mind, it's not a surprise to anyone that follows me on Twitter/X for a while that I love hunting for those but in this case it wasn't that easy <b>at first</b>.
-I tried a lot of tricks targeting the name of the files to get the HTML injection but what I tried didn't work, I stepped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.
+I tried a lot of tricks targeting the name of the files to get the HTML injection but what I tried didn't work.
+I stepped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.

-By looking at the metadata some interesting strings caught me off a bit.
+By looking at the metadata some interesting strings got my attention.
 Take a look:

 <img src="/itext.png" alt="pdf metadata" width="800" height="300" />